jordanpatton/jsonp-sandbox/README.md

 **Q:** Why would I ever use this?

-**A:** Script injection provides a viable alternative to cross-origin resource sharing.
+**A:** JSONP provides a viable alternative to cross-origin resource sharing.